Angelo942/gdb_plus/README.md

 Another option would be to pass a pointer to the return instruction, it will block you python script untill you reach that specific point, so you will have to work manualy from gdb for that part.

 ## Alternatives
-If something can be done with gdb it should be easily programable with pydbg, but you may find it slow as hell for some uses.
+If something can be done with gdb it should be easily programable with gdb_plus, but you may find it slow as hell for some uses.
 This tool is meant to help debugging during challenges, if you only want to automate exploit developement you may prefere something like [libdebug](https://github.com/JinBlack/libdebug) which doesn't has to communicate with gdb for each command.